New President appointed at Burton Chamber’s Annual General Meeting.

 “My plans are to continue building on the role and reach of this Chamber”, continued Simon Chapman.

 “Over the coming two years, my aims are to retain the existing membership by ensuring we offer products and services that they need; and to also recruit 50 new members.
-I want to ensure we gain members in business sectors that are either not represented, or where there is currently very little representation, within Chamber”.
+I want to ensure we gain members in business sectors that are either not represented, or where there is currently very little representation, within the Chamber”.

-The continued achievements of Burton’s SME business community, reflects the growing awareness by many of the quality and skills of ‘local entrepreneurs’ in East Staffordshire.
+The continued achievements of Burton’s SME business community, reflects the growing awareness by many, of the quality and skills of ‘local entrepreneurs’ in East Staffordshire.
 The Chamber has consistently been at the forefront in supporting these businesses and representing their interests at regional and national levels.

 “I am planning on working with the Institute of Asian Businesses to encourage more of their businesses to join our Chamber and increase the proportion of them in our membership”, Mr Chapman remarked.